chrplr/PCBS-LexicalDecision/README.md

 To get lexical frequency information, we used the [Lexique database](http://www.lexique.org).
 More precisely, we used the table `Lexique383.tsv` available at <http://www.lexique.org/databases/Lexique383/Lexique383.tsv>

 From this table we randomly selected four subsets of nouns and verbs, of length comprosed between 5 and 8 letters.
-The code to select the materials is in the script (`select-word-from-lexique.py`), which must be ran with:
+The code to select the materials is in the script <https://github.com/chrplr/PCBS-LexicalDecision/blob/master/select-words-from-lexique.py>, to be run with:

      python select_word_from_lexique.py